1. What do the different bag styles mean?

 We carry a wide variety of products to suit all of your bagging needs, here are the various names and use descriptions:

-- Deposit – include printed numbers to double as a receipt.
+- Deposit – include printed numbers to double as a receipt

-- Door Knob – sized to hang on doors.
+- Door Knob – sized to hang on doors

-- Header – perfect for hanging displays.
+- Header – created with a sealed header and perfect for hanging on store displays

 - Patch Handle – die cut handle bags with a reinforced patch.